Three-point revolution

-The three-point revolution or the 3-point revolution refers to the rapid strategic growth of National Basketball Association (NBA) offenses and defenses towards attempting three-point field goals, beginning in the mid-2010s and progressing to the present day.
+In basketball, the three-point revolution or the 3-point revolution is the rapid strategic growth of National Basketball Association (NBA) offenses towards attempting three-point field goals, beginning in the mid-2010s and progressing to the present day.
 After the introduction of the three point line to the NBA in 1979, NBA teams averaged 2.8 attempts per game.
 By the 2018–19 season, NBA teams averaged 32.0 attempts per game.
-Basketball figureheads such as Stephen Curry, Klay Thompson, Steve Kerr, James Harden, Daryl Morey and Mike D'Antoni are all credited with helping precipitate the NBA Three-Point Revolution.
+Basketball figureheads such as Stephen Curry, Klay Thompson, Steve Kerr, James Harden, Daryl Morey and Mike D'Antoni are all credited with helping precipitate and implement the NBA Three-Point Revolution.

 Background and early history

 Prior to the three-point revolution, NBA teams, players, coaches and executives had mixed beliefs on the value of the three-point field goal.
 The three-point line was initially created for the American Basketball Association (ABA), a rival league to the NBA, which emphasized creativity, showmanship and entertainment during play.
 Three years after the ABA–NBA merger in 1976, the NBA implemented the three-point line.
 Players, coaches and executives in the NBA at the time viewed it as a gimmick adopted from the comparatively immature ABA.
 However, over the next four decades, a number of players and coaches realized the value of the three-point shot as they experimented with it as an integral part of their offense.